Essen Stadtbahn: 5000/5100 series: Stadtbahnwagen B

 The system's original Stadtbahnwagen Typ B ("B-Wagen") vehicles were produced by a consortium of Duewag, Siemens, and Kiepe between 1976 and 1985, and are still used today on all three lines.
 Of the system's 31 B-Wagens, twenty-four (5101–5111, 5121–5128, 5141–5145) were owned by EVAG, while the other seven (5012–5016, 5031–5032) were owned by MVG, prior to the agencies' 2017 merger.

 Originally, these cars were equipped with fold-up steps that allow entries and exits at stops without platforms or with low platforms.
-However, since all stations have now been equipped with uniformly high platforms, these steps are being removed in the course of the current rollingstock upgrades (which includes the incorporation of surveillance cameras in the carriages, new paintwork, new dot-matrix displays inside and LED advertising outside).
+However, since all stations have now been equipped with uniformly high platforms, these steps are being removed in the course of the current rolling stock upgrades (which includes the incorporation of surveillance cameras in the carriages, new paintwork, new dot-matrix displays inside and LED advertising outside).